 SAE J1939 OSI Layer Mapping

-Moving up the OSI Layer Model, the J1939 protocol operates at the data link layer (J1939/21), where it defines the message framing, error detection, and flow control mechanisms.
-This layer plays a crucial role in ensuring the integrity and error-free transmission of data packets within the network, enhancing the overall reliability of communication.
+Moving up the OSI Layer Model, the SAE J1939 protocol operates at the data link layer (J1939/21), where it defines message framing, error detection, and flow control mechanisms.
+The network layer (J1939/31) governs addressing and routing, and the application layer (J1939/71) defines the data structures and transmission rules for vehicle parameters.

 Let us have a detailed look at each of these layers.